emissary-ingress/emissary/README.md

 - There is no authentication mechanism, so anyone can bring services up or down.
 - There is no SSL support.
-- Ambassador updates Envoy's configuration only with a specific request to do so.

 Ambassador is under active development; check frequently for updates, and please file issues for things you'd like to see!